Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 # TO DO LISTS
 - Notification should be able to fetch data from the reminders
 - add a logic where if the status of the pig is sold it will automatically change the category in the database into income
-- Integrate backend logic for Farm
+- Integrate backend logic for Farm and merge it
-- Merge the logic for to the front end
-- add logic for the following expenses: medical expenses, transportation expenses, and other expenses.
+- integrate backend logic for Expenses and merge it

-- Merge the logic for forget password to the front end
+- Integrate backend logic for Reminders
+- email should only recieve @gmail none other
+- username should not store number
+- condition for 8 characters 1 special and 1 uppercase (password)
+- Chart need to be fix

+-

+# SECURITY CHECK (To be done by another programmer)
+-